islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 The command does not return anything if it completed successfully.

-Finally, you will push the container image to the application's repository.
+Finally, the fourth, you will **push the container image to the application's repository**.

 Switch to the Amazon ECR console browser tab.